phetsims/equality-explorer/doc/implementation-notes.md

 // unlink not needed.
 this.variable.valueProperty.link( function( value ) { ... } );

-// removeListener required when the term is disposed. term.disposedEmitter.addListener( this.termWasDisposedBound );
+// removeListener required in dispose. this.addInputListener( this.termDragListener );
 ```

 Instances of these types are dynamic and require memory management; `dispose` must be implemented and called.